voucherifyio/voucherify-openapi/docs/guides/development/Limits.md

 ## Accessing the API Use Summary

-> 👍 Access to Team Settings
+> 👍 Access to Team and Project Settings
 >
-> Team Settings can be viewed and managed only by an account owner and Project Settings can be managed by the account owner or users with proper access granted by the owner.
-By default, the Admin role can access the Project Settings.
+> Team Settings can be viewed and managed only by an account owner.
+> Project Settings can be managed by the account owner (by default) or users with proper access granted by the owner.
+The default Admin role can access Project Settings.

 In Team Settings, go to the following tabs:
 - Subscription to view a summary of API calls for each of your projects.